mapgears/ol3-google-maps/README.md

 ## Developing

-See the [developing](DEVELOPING.md) instructions if you want to contribute new features or patches to OL3-Google-Maps.
+See the [developing](DEVELOPING.md) instructions if you want to contribute new features or patches to OL3-Google-Maps or if you want to see the examples in action using the latest version.

 Note that contributions have to meet some minimum quality requirements in order to be included in the official package, but that's the same